 Ruptured disc surgery is necessary only for those patients whose back or neck pain is severe enough that it limits their ability to work, exercise, or take care of themselves.
 Typically, the number of patients requiring ruptured disc surgery is small, less than 10 percent.
-Your doctor may recommend surgery if you have significant nerve damage or if conservative treatment options, such as physical therapy for ruptured discs, do not reduce the pain.
+Your physician may recommend surgery if you have significant nerve damage or if conservative treatment options, such as physical therapy for ruptured discs, do not reduce the pain.
 Before considering surgery, you also should give your body a couple months to reabsorb disc material on its own.

 The second type of ruptured disc surgery, laminotomy, is similar to a laminectomy.
 With a laminotomy, however, more room is created in the spinal canal by removing a portion of the lamina, not the entire lamina.
 By increasing the amount of space, pressure is taken off the nerve being pressed upon by a bulging disc.

 The third type, discectomy, removes the ruptured disc material that is bulging into the spinal canal and thereby frees nerve roots from impingement.

 If you aren’t responding to conservative ruptured disc treatments, you may need more progressive treatments, like ruptured disc surgery, to regain your mobility.
 Laser Spine Institute offers minimally invasive endoscopic procedures that have proven to be significantly more successful than traditional ruptured disc surgeries – while also offering patients a faster recovery and much less risk.
 Our surgery for a ruptured disc gently removes the disc material causing your pain, enabling you to be on your feet within an hour after the procedure is complete.
 LSI’s state-of-the-art outpatient treatments can help you to regain your quality of life in no time.
 For a free MRI or CT scan review, and to learn more information about our institute, contact us today.